taipalogy/apps/README.md

 `tsc -m commonjs -t es2022 --outDir out kana.ts`

-Assuming you have your app `bpmf.ts` compiled to `bpmf.js` by runnng the command line:
+Assuming you have your app `twbpmf.ts` compiled to `twbpmf.js` by runnng the command line:

-`tsc -m commonjs -t es2022 --outDir out bpmf.ts`
+`tsc -m commonjs -t es2022 --outDir out twbpmf.ts`

 , and you have your own dictionary stored at `../dictionaries/bopomofo.json`, you can run the following command line to lauch the app:

-`node out/apps/bpmf.js ../dictionaries/bopomofo.json`
+`node out/apps/twbpmf.js ../dictionaries/twbpmf.json`